 The completed Health and Medical form should be reviewed by the crew's Lead Advisor to ensure they are aware of any medical issues that may arise on the trek and to make sure that it is filled out completely.
 The completed forms must be uploaded into the crew roster on the Camping Gateway in advance of your crew's arrival at Philmont.
 Information to upload the completed crew forms will be emailed to the lead advisor at the same time as itinerary selection information.

-Bring a hardcopy of the form to Philmont with you in case there is a problem with the uploaded electronic version.
+Bring a copy of the form to Philmont with you in case there is a problem with the uploaded electronic version or an emergency during travel.